flyteorg/flyte/docs/deployment/configuration/customizable_resources.rst

 Background
 ----------
-This matchable atributes allows forcing a matching execution to consistently execute on a specific Kubernetes cluster for multi-cluster Flyte deployment set-up.
+This matchable attributes allows forcing a matching execution to consistently execute on a specific Kubernetes cluster for multi-cluster Flyte deployment set-up.
 In lieu of an explicit override, cluster assignment is random.

 For setting up a multi-cluster environment, follow :ref:`the guide <deployment-deployment-multicluster>`